freenas/freenas-docs/userguide/jails.rst

-.. warning:: Back up data and programs in a jail **before** clicking delete.
+.. warning:: Back up data and programs in a jail **before** clicking :guilabel:`Delete`.
 There is no way to recover the contents of a jail *after* deletion.